dekvall/dekvall.github.io/projects.md

 ## Crazyfly drone project
 We implemented a pathfinding, computer vision and localization for a Crazyflie drone for it to be able to fly through a course while recognizing traffic signs for extra points.
 The only input given was a 3D map so continous localization measures were needed as well as online pathplanning.

+### Path planning
 To do the pathfinding we implemented a 2D A\* algorithm on a fixed height.
 The pathplanning was done in an online fashion.

 ![pathplanning drone](/assets/robotics_project_path_planning.png)

+### Computer vision
 To do the computer vision we used a convolutional neural network and applied it to every frame with a potential sign in it.

 ![traffic signs detected](/assets/robotics_project_traffic_signs.png)

+### Localization
 To do the localization we used aruco markers which were placed thorughout the course.

 ![aruco detected](/assets/robotics_project_aruco.png)

-We used these in conjuction with their position on the given map to obtain the drone position through a simplified kalman filter.
+We used these in conjuction with their position on the given map to obtain the drone position through a simplified Kalman filter.

 Code not currently publicly available.